 All of them offer true sportsbike thrills – sharp handling, exciting performance and brakes and suspension often worthy of the race track – but in a package and for a price that’s far less intimidating and more accessible than their superbike big brothers.

-And with 2019, as just highlighted by Triumph’s announcement, offering a bigger choice than ever thanks to more newcomers and updates from Honda, Kawasaki and Yamaha, now’s a great time to have a closer look – so here’s our pick of the current 10 best, in ascending price order…
+And 2019 offered a bigger choice than ever thanks to more newcomers and updates from Honda, Kawasaki and Yamaha, now’s a great time to have a closer look – so here’s our pick of the 10 best, in ascending price order…

 Yes, the RC is ‘only’ a 373cc single.
 Yes, it’s as small and light – almost – as a learner 125 and yes, too, it’s a slightly oddball and extreme KTM – but no middleweight or smaller sports bike delivers as many super-sharp, extremely nimble handling thrills as the RC390.
 Inspired by KTM’s Moto3 class racers, the RC is based on the drivetrain and chassis of the Austrian firm’s more familiar supermoto 390 Duke.
 As such it has an incredibly punchy delivery and, thanks to its tubular steel trellis frame and minimal equipment is also class-leadingly light.
 Add to that quality suspension, brakes and a sports attitude with full race fairing and you’ve got, arguably, the sportiest, most extreme bike in its class.
 On the downside, the RC is also 125 tiny, comparatively cramped, lacks the versatility and long-distance comfort of many of its rivals here and, although seemingly affordable, is fairly Spartan, too.
 But if you want pure sports bike thrills in a junior package and on a limited budget, there’s nothing quite like it.